Florence M. Voegelin

 Florence Marie "Flo" Voegelin (née Harmon; 1927 – January 9, 1989), also known as Florence Marie Robinett and Florence Marie Robinett Voegelin, was an American anthropologist and linguist.
 She was a prominent figure in the documentation of the indigenous languages of North America, and co-wrote many articles and books with her second husband, Carl Voegelin.
-She also published under the name F.M.
-Voegelin and other variants.
+She also published under the name F. M. Voegelin and other variants.

 Early life and education

 Florence Voegelin grew up in Colorado.
 She received a bachelor's degree from the Colorado Teachers College (currently the University of Northern Colorado).
 After graduation, she taught English in Puerto Rico.
-She earned her doctorate from Indiana University in 1954.
+She earned her doctorate from Indiana University Bloomington in 1954.
 To support herself while she was in school, Voegelin taught Lithuanian with the Air Force Language Training Program.
 She continued to travel and do descriptive fieldwork on languages of the Americas for the rest of her life.

 She married and divorced Ralph Robinett by 1952.
-Her second husband was Carl (Charles) Voegelin, a prominent linguist and anthropologist who was her graduate advisor at Indiana University.
+Her second husband was Carl Voegelin, a prominent linguist and anthropologist who was her graduate advisor at Indiana University Bloomington.
 They married in 1954, and they remained married until his death in 1986.

 Career

 She worked at various points as a research associate at the Museum of Northern Arizona and also as a member of the Indiana University Field Station.

-She was the head of the Languages of the World Archives at the Indiana University Bloomington, and a visiting professor at the University of Hawai'i at Mānoa.
+She was the head of the Languages of the World Archives at the Indiana University Bloomington, and a visiting professor at the University of Hawaiʻi at Mānoa.
 She also was the founder of the journal Anthropological Linguistics, for which she was the editor from 1959 to 1987.
 Later in her life Voegelin was the honorary chairperson of the Seventh Annual Conference on Siouan and Caddoan languages in 1987, as well as the President-Elect and Vice President of the Society for the Study of the Indigenous Languages of the Americas.